Cape Peninsula University of Technology: History

 It was formed in January 2005 from the merger of the Cape Technikon and Peninsula Technikon, following years of change in the higher education landscape of South Africa.
 In 1993, the Technikons Act was promulgated, which allowed technikons to offer bachelor's degrees (B.Tech), master's and doctoral degrees in Technology.
 In March 2001, Kader Asmal (then Minister of Education) announced the National Plan on Higher Education, and in May 2002 he announced the possible merger of the two institutions, with the national working committee also recommending the University of the Western Cape to be included in the merger.
 Towards the end of 2002, the final merger was announced, and in October 2003 the new name was approved.
 The Executive Interim Management was appointed towards the end of 2004.

 Prof. L Vuyisa Mazwi-Tanga was appointed as the first vice-chancellor of CPUT in February 2006.
 Also at this time, the nine faculties of the original institutions were merged and re-organised into six: Applied Science, Business, Education and Social Sciences, Engineering, Health and Wellness Sciences, and Informatics & Design.
 A separate postgraduate unit was established to offer multidisciplinary postgraduate programmes and funded research known as the e-Innovation Academy, and as from March 2008 the Faculty of Informatics & Design Research Unit.
 The Department of Information Technology in collaboration with the Bridgetown Community, Athlone, COFISA and IDM launched the Athlone Living lab, a community ICT innovation project, in September 2008.
 This would be the first Living Lab in the Western Cape.

 Trevor Manuel was appointed chancellor of the university in April 2008.

 Foreign students (those from outside the SADC), are required to pay double the fees of local students.
-There are currently just over 2000 international students enrolled.

-The university offers bursaries to master's and doctoral degree students.